 Over time, this process slows down.
 We reach our peak bone mass level in our early 30s, and from them, bones break down faster than the body is able to create them.

-Therefore, the more you produce bone and accumulate bone mass in your younger years, the less likely you are to develop osteoporosis as you age.
+More accumulate bone mass in your younger years, the less likely you are to develop osteoporosis as you age.
 Think of your body like a bank, saving bone for later in life.

 What causes osteoporosis?